Stellar-Station/stellar-station.github.io/StellarStation.docc/Essentials/roundflow.md

 This warns the factions on the station that they are running out of time and something is about to go wrong.

 Once the 1h30m mark is passed, the station will begin escape procedures to get out of the situation.
+The round is considered over once the station enters FTL.

 ## Escaping